renovatebot/renovate/lib/manager/buildkite/readme.md

 *Is it likely that many users would need to extend this pattern for custom file names?*

-It's quite likely that some users would need to add customer file matches.
+It's quite likely that some users would need to add custom file matches.

 ---